petervaro/python/README.md

 # Python and Cython language bundles

-This repo is about Python 3.3+ and Cython 0.19.1+ related bundles for Sublime Text 2/3 and TextMate editors and for web presentations.
+This repo is about Python 3.3+ and Cython 0.19.1+ related bundles for Sublime Text 2/3 and TextMate editors and for online usage.

 ### Python 3.3

-Python 3.3 is a truly powerful version of python, with a lot new and creative features inside!
-Sadly, the only available `tmLanguage` syntax-highlight definition file is pretty old (only supports 2.x) and buggy -- and the some of the new features' syntaxes brake the full syntax highlighting of the code, not to mention the lack of new keywords.
+Python 3.3 is a truly powerful version of python, with a lot new and creative features inside -- and some of them are syntax related!
+Sadly, the only available `tmLanguage` syntax-highlight definition file is pretty old (only supports 2.x) and has some annoying bugs inside -- and because of that, the syntax of these new features brake the full syntax highlighting of the code, not to mention the lack of new keywords and notations.

 I do belive, that a good syntax highlighter for software developers has to be as much help as an auto-complete popup or a code linter script in a text editor.